 Ffinally there are high pressure areas at both the north and south poles.
 These high and low pressure belts are what cause our wind and weather.

-You can see excellent diagrams of them at either of these web sites:
+You can see an excellent diagram of them at:

 From the Doldrums to the Jet Stream